 We believe that this trend should be a guiding principle in EU trade negotiations and in trade relations.
 The fact that we at the EESC reconcile the positions and views of business, workers, professionals, farmers, consumers and other important stakeholders contributes real added value.
 We are in a position to efficiently relay the opinions of civil society and interest groups to international policy-makers both during negotiations and in the implementation of trade agreements.
 We have set up a Follow-up Committee on International trade to ensure that civil society has a say in the shaping of EU trade policy.
 We are also managing the Domestic Advisory groups set up under the trade and sustainable development chapters of the EU "new generation" trade agreements.
 These groups, composed of civil society representatives (from inside and outside the EESC) are responsible for identifying trade and sustainable development-related problems in the implementation of a trade agreement.

 During the meeting, the EU DAG discussed with a representative of the European Commission the progress in work on implementation of the EU-Canada CETA.
-The Group also exchanged views with a representative of the Canada Mission to the EU.
-A discussion round on the work programme was also held.
+The Group exchanged views on the work programme and discussions on the preparation for the 1st Joint meeting of the EU-Canada DAGs were also held.

 During the meeting, the EU DAG will discuss the progress achieved by both Parties to the Agreement concerning the ILO Core Conventions as well as the next steps in their ratification and effective implementation.
 The EU DAG also will exchange information about the role of civil society in the EU and the Republic of Korea with a representative of the European Commission.